Seasoned professionals from the translation or language services industry are often guilty of using complicated terms that can confuse the client.

 LSPs generate word counts using CAT (computer-aided translation) tools.
 The history of CAT tools goes back to the Cold War when intelligence data needed to be translated quickly.
 There were even attempts to create a machine to replace human translators; however, when that failed, the ’60s and ’70s saw an era where perspectives changed.
 Instead of replacing human translators, researchers agreed that the new system needed to aid translators with the translation process giving rise to the modern CAT tool.

-CAT tools are essentially terminology databases, although they can’t automatically translate any source text.
+CAT tools are essentially language databases, although they can’t automatically translate any source text.
 Interestingly, they don’t even have an inbuilt dictionary or memory of terms.
 The memory found in the tool is created over time when a translator adds the source text and its corresponding human translations to the database.
 When there is no stored memory, like in the case of a first time client, the tool looks only for text repetitions or ‘repeated words’ within the source document that is being translated.

 The biggest misconception related to translation word counts is that any word found more than once in the text, is considered, a ‘repeated’ word.
 While that may be true by definition, repeated words are calculated slightly differently in this context.
 When we translate, we don’t proceed word by word.
 We usually translate one sentence before moving to the next.
 Logically, this helps us understand and retain the context of the content.
 Since what constitutes a sentence can differ from language to language, we refer to this breakdown of text as ‘segments’.